 And so the sale began.
 But after Esther and the others were notified of the upcoming sale by Mr. Medansky, they put together a new plan: to buy the trust themselves, and of course the sanitarium with it.
 The lawyer cleverly worked out all the details for them (which allowed them to keep all the sanitarium’s legal advantages), but it would require a cash payment.

 This is where we all thanked God for the rise of Bitcoin.
-While none of our group (so far as I know) had a huge number of bitcoins, they had all accumulated some back when the price was low, and now (the price is hitting $8,000 as I write this) that translates to a lot of dollars… and so they’re buying the trust and property outright.
+While none of our group (so far as I know) had a huge number of bitcoins, they had all accumulated some back when the price was low, and now that translates to a lot of dollars… and so they’re buying the trust and property outright.
 The offended group will get their payout and go live wherever they wish, and the others will get to move back in.
 (They moved out once the sale was forced and are currently living in an Airbnb.)

 The question then was what to do with the property.
 And that’s where things get really interesting.

 First of all, the group will give the building a facelift.
 Being that no one is currently living there, this is a good time.
 But there’s more than that.
 The last month at the sanitarium was pretty ugly, and the group that forced the sale had been getting pretty dark anyway.
 More or less everyone agreed that the place needed a fresh start.

 As I discussed the remodeling with the group at Jay’s one day, I told the story of the very first agriculturalists of Europe and how they burned out their houses upon leaving them, even when giving them to new occupants.
 We can’t use actual fire these days of course, but they liked the idea, and last week they came up with a cool version of it.